 When you travel to France there are many caves to visit.
 I’ve seen some great ones including Lascaux IV in the Dordogne, and Caverne du Pont d’Arc and Aven d’Orgnac in the Ardèche, but THIS one is quite different.
-It is a unique cave experience in the Dordogne valley: Gouffre de Padirac.
+Gouffre de Padirac (Padirac Cave) is an immense cave system with impressive rock formations and a subterranean river where you can take a boat ride-103 metres below ground.
 I liked it so much that I bought my god-son a children’s book about it.
 Hopefully, he’ll get to visit one day.

 Gouffre de Padirac